orbitalquark/textadept/docs/manual.md

 ### Themes
 ---

 Themes customize Textadept's look and feel.
-The editor comes with three built-in themes:
-"light", "dark", and "term".
-The default theme for the GUI and terminal versions is "light" and "term", respectively.
+The editor comes with three built-in themes: "light", "dark", and "term".
+The default theme for the GUI version is "light" if light mode is currently enabled, or "dark" if dark mode is enabled.
+The default theme for the terminal version is "term".

 <span style="display: block; clear: right;"></span>